 Tour of Rye's Homegrown Rooftop Garden

-TUG highlights exciting local UA projects through quarterly networking meetings
+TUG highlights exciting local UA projects through networking meetings and tours

 Market gardens in hydro corridors

 TUG is working with the City and neighbourhood-based agencies to create urban gardens on hydro lands

 Nine days of celebrating urban-grown food and the people who grow it!

 Urban Agriculture Week

 TUG wants to put the spotlight on urban-grown food and the people who grow it!
 The City of Toronto will declare September 8-16 as Urban Agriculture Week to celebrate the many ways that growing food in the city makes Toronto a greener and more vibrant place to live.

 Toronto has a wealth of growers who know everything from how to grow okra to increasing participation in a community garden to starting up an innovative local food business.
 Many of these people, coming from a variety of backgrounds and experiences, are well-known in their own neighbourhoods but not heard elsewhere in the city.
 TUG hopes to change that by featuring growers and what they know in videos, articles and photo essays.
 See the Grower2Grower page.